UK Family and Spouse Visa Solicitors banner

 • The applicant must be outside the UK at the time of application

-• Your relative will need to provide evidence that he or she requires long-term personal care on a day to day basis, including help with daily tasks such as washing and cooking.
+• Your relative will need to provide evidence that he or she requires long-term personal care on a day-to-day basis, including help with daily tasks such as washing and cooking.

 • The care needed must not be available or reasonably requested in the country where they reside either due to simple unavailability, unaffordability, or because there is nobody there who can provide it (such as close family)